How to Start a Digital Marketing Agency

 When I owned my agency, I had a client tell me they wanted to become the biggest, best legal website in the world.
 I said “Sure!
 Let’s do it!” but honestly, I had no idea how to accomplish this…

 I gave it tons of time, though, hard work and patience.
 And guess what?
 That client is now known as LegalZoom.
 It took a lot of thinking, creativity, and innovation to find the perfect solution for my client.
-They are now one of the worlds biggest online legal companies in the world.
+They are now one of the world’s biggest online legal companies in the world.

-You don’t know everything and it’s OK that you don’t!
+You don’t know anything and it’s OK that you don’t!
 But if you give yourself the time and space to get creative with the answers, you’ll find your way… And, you’ll gain the trust and respect of the people who are counting on you!

 What would I do differently if I started a digital marketing agency again?